dave-reynolds-93/ci-project3/README.md

 -   Haven't implemented adding ingredients to the recipes.
 -   The date in the footer is not dynamically added.
 -   Whitespace at bottom of some of the pages.
--   No buttons to add cuisine or recipe on those pages
 -   When there are no recipes, it still says here are the recipes.
 Same for cuisine page.